Connected care

 Contact us

-If you have questions about connected care or would like to be added to our stakeholder notification list, please email us:
+If you have questions about this initiative, would like to be added to our stakeholder notification list or would like to participate in our consultations, please email us.

 connectedcare@cihi.ca